muratk5n/thirdwave/en/README.md

 multidimensional beef.
 But UKR arming itself before the war surely bothered Russia.

-Do that, fine of course, as long as one can deliver the ass-kicking that goes along with it, but the reverse is happening.
+Get arma fine obv as long as can deliver the ass-kicking that goes along with it, but that didn't happen.

 ---